10 Essential Health Care Administration Skills (and How to Develop Them)

 Appalachian State University

-Health care is an important industry that goes beyond mere service for profit — health care practitioners provide care to patients to maintain or improve their health.
-However, meeting this goal requires the industry to take a business-like approach to ensure that providing health care remains as effective and efficient.
+Health care is a critical sector that goes beyond mere service for profit — health care practitioners provide care to patients to maintain or improve their physical and mental well-being.
+However, meeting this goal requires a business-like approach to ensure that providing health care remains effective and efficient.
 This is why health care administrators are so important.
 While the duties of different health care roles vary, they all share the goal of improving operational efficiency.

 To succeed in these roles, health care professionals need a set of core competencies.
-These health care administration skills can be cultivated through an undergraduate program such as a Bachelor of Science in Health Care Management, and refined through work in the field.
+These health care administration skills can be cultivated through an undergraduate program such as App State Online’s Bachelor of Science in Health Care Management, and refined through work in the field.
 For anyone interested in pursuing a career in health care administration, it is important to understand why these core skills are important.

 Health care administration focuses on the day-to-day operations of health care facilities such as hospitals, clinics, private practices and long-term care facilities.
 Professionals in administrative roles oversee business functions to make sure facilities run smoothly.